 - The right to be informed by the district attorney of other victim's rights available pursuant to Section 142A-2 of Title 21 of the Oklahoma Statutes.

-As a victim of crime, you have certain rights; the Comanche County District Attorney Victim-Witness Coordinator is available to assist you with those rights:
+As a victim of crime you have certain rights; a coordinator is available to assist you with those rights:

-Safeline provides assistance with safety planning, crisis intervention, emergency shelter and advocacy to victims of domestic violence, sexual assault and stalking.
+1-800-522-SAFE (7233) Safeline provides assistance with safety planning, crisis intervention, emergency shelter and advocacy to victims of domestic violence, sexual assault and stalking.
+Safeline also provides support for the needs of those who are deaf, Deafblind, and hard of hearing.

 This service allows crime victims to obtain timely and reliable information about criminal cases and the custody status of offenders 24 hours a day.